-MRS. Couture is an extraordinary private collection of vintage and couture fashion spanning across every decade of the 20th century.
-The collection has been growing for over thirty five years and includes rare historically and culturally important works sourced locally and internationally from noble estates and persons of repute.
+MRS. Couture is an extraordinary private collection of vintage and couture fashion of the 20th century.
+The collection has been growing for over thirty five years and includes rare historically and culturally important works sourced locally and internationally from private estates.
 Curated selections from the collection are presented for purchase on MRSCouture.com.

-Revenue from the sale of this collection will fund a future children’s museum where children will learn history through fashion.
+Revenue from the sale of this collection will fund a future children’s museum where children have the opportunity to learn history through fashion.

 She was born with fashion in her genes/jeans.
 Her great grandfather was a haberdasher and her grandfather an attorney for the Amalgamated Garment Workers Union.
 Her father was first a textile salesman and then an owner of various garment manufacturers.
 She remembers having every pair of Charlie’s Angels Jeans, one such company for which he worked.
 Her mother worked in fashion retail for both Neiman Marcus and Marshall Fields.
 She spent weekends and summers at the Apparel Mart in Dallas and Apparel Shows throughout the U.S. modeling her father’s clothing lines for perspective buyers.
 She spent hundreds of hours at the knee of fashion designers and seamstresses learning the art of design.
 Marci acquired an eye for textile quality, style, Haute Couture and a passion for collecting.